All Products

 If the tokenization method used for the column that you want to query is fuzzy tokenization, a match phrase query provides a faster response than a wildcard query.

 An exists query is also called a NULL query or a NULL-value query.
 This query is used in sparse data to determine whether a column of a row exists.
-For example, you can query the rows in which the address column is not NULL.
+For example, you can query the rows in which the value of the address column is not empty.

-If you want to check whether a column contains NULL values, use an exists query together with the NOT operator.
+If you want to check whether the value of a column is empty, use an exists query together with the NOT operator.

 This query is similar to a term query.
-A terms query supports multiple query keywords.
-If at least one of the keywords matches the field value, a row of data is returned.
+A terms query supports multiple query strings.
+If at least one of the query strings matches the field value, the row of data is returned.
 Terms queries are equivalent to the IN operator in SQL statements.

 This query retrieves data from the data table based on a combination of subqueries.
 Tablestore returns the rows that match the subqueries.